Updated: Feb 11

 Before getting any further, this will not be an exploration of gender.
 This will be an exploration of the limiting ways in which others are seen and the limiting ways that people are constructed.
 To clarify this point, this will not be an exploration of non-binary identity or anything of the sort.
 The point of this piece is stupid limitation.
 And let's be clear, stupidity occurred both in the mind of the woman in Medford and in the mind of the man in East New York: And their children have to navigate the world of this stupidity.

 Now, of course parents make mistakes.
 Making a mistake is not ipso facto stupid.
 But making a decision to raise a child a type of way because of informed feelings (the woman in Medford) or purely feeling (the man in East New York) is stupid.
 And there are plenty of parents in all socioeconomic backgrounds that create a healthy world for their child.
-The parents I noted have created for their children some dimension of their world that in unhealthy.
+The parents I noted have created for their children some dimension of their world that is unhealthy.

 Everyone has a fatal flaw.
 Every relationship has a fatal flaw.
 The parents I noted previously are in truth navigating this world the best way they know how.
 A question that emerges of course is what is the solution?
 I won’t even begin to attempt to answer that question here.
 But we explore how to delink the political from child rearing.
 We challenge both informed and uniformed feelings if they sully a baby or child’s dignity.
 We want to make clear that the system is the biggest culprit in undignified informed feelings (the liberal academy likely played a part in orienting that mother in Medford to have such an oppositional view of men but we will empathize that she may have painful reasons for denying her child a male influence but none the less we insist such a conscious intention will only hurt her son) and it can exacerbate dangerous uniformed feelings (poverty stress may have played a part in that East new York father hitting his child).

 Now, how does parental failure interact with a formula shortage?
 It doesn't.
 That's the point.
 Within the system that woman is almost encouraged to hold her position even to the point of it negatively impacting her son.
 The system enables the existence of that father in the ghetto, stressfully raising his son.
-And let's say hypothetically when these parents had new born babies they needed to feed their children with formula.
-Well they would be buying from the system that through corporate heft, globalist supply-chain arrogance, monopolies and inadequate regulation gambled on their baby's health because who knows if they will be able to find formula.
+And let's say hypothetically when these parents had newborn babies, they needed to feed their children with formula.
+Well, they would be buying from the system that through corporate heft, globalist supply-chain arrogance, monopolies and inadequate regulation gambled on their baby's health because who knows if they will be able to find formula.
 It’s not just Big Tech and Big Pharma, it’s Big Formula as well.
 It's Big Everything.
 And yet there is nothing!

 Returning to the family before diving deeper into the systemic issue, Mooney in “The Birthing Process and Starting in Care,” chapter six of the aforementioned book writes that professionals that help families should support family choice with their babies.
 Succinctly, she writes that, “We can model and verbalize the well-founded principle that development differs and many ways exist to support those differences.”
 She suggests the importance of empathizing with the courage of families who are finding their way through it.
 What this means then is that the solution to the formula shortage is not breastfeeding.
 That just may not be a viable solution for a multitude of reasons and formula might simply have greater efficacy for the family and baby as an individual.
 What I want to pinpoint here is that Mooney is empathizing with family courage.
 The courage to find their way through in the complexity of raising a baby.
 She is not supportive of the wave of media about bonding and attachment that hit the popular presses in the 1970s.
 Many families were devastated to learn from the media that they supposedly missed critical attachment windows and were doomed to less comfortable attachment.
 In some cases, this anxiety may have even become a self-fulfilling prophecy.
 This is why Mooney suggests that families accept ambivalence: “There is no right answer; there may not be any solution that meets all the needs; there may only be the best you can do in that moment.”
 Ambivalence is critical when one’s child is a baby; especially because an infant can’t explicitly state its needs.